 Below, in the heart of the city, lies the ancient Plaka District.
 A popular tourist spot, Plaka is home to some fine examples of neoclassical architecture, pretty pedestrianised streets and charming shops and cafes.
 There are also a number of historic Roman ruins here, as well as the Agias Apostoli – one of the oldest churches in Athens, and the Temple of Hephaestus from 5BC.

-This genre captivated Greece from the turn of the century to the early '50s.
-A sort of outlaw blues, songs revolve around the lifestyles of kousavakidhes or members of the Greek underworld.
+This controversial genre captivated Greece from the turn of the century to the early '50s.
+A sort of ‘outlaw blues’, the bittersweet songs revolved around the poor, disreputable lifestyles of ‘kousavakidhes’ or members of the Greek underworld.

 Amazingly, this project was attempted in the first century.
 Ultimately completed in 1893, this canal is dug at sea level.
-Steep-sided and curiously narrow, the canal is an impressive spectacle.
+Steep-sided and curiously narrow, the canal is an impressive spectacle to behold, especially during a leisurely boat trip.